-- Dress conservatively for interviews, even if the normal dress code is casual.
+- Dress conservatively for in-person interviews, even if the normal dress code is casual.
 This is a sign of respect and shows that you take your career seriously.
 No need to overdo it; alignment is better than showmanship.
 If it is a known casual environment, men can forego a tie.
 Flashy jewelry, a diamond-studded watch or other “statement making” attire is inappropriate.

 - Give the person you’re meeting with a firm handshake, make eye contact and smile.
 Regardless of whether you end up working with this person or not, make sure they will remember you as friendly, confident and professional.